 Wordings to avoid cheating

-Here are different recommendations for counteracting cheating through the wording of the assignment.
+Below, the following recommendations for counteracting cheating through the wording of the assignment are described:

 - Future workrelated tasks